Abhixhek08/Abhixhek08/README.md

 ## Projects

-I'm currently working on some exciting projects related to my interests.
-Stay tuned for updates!
+I've recently completed an exciting project:

+### PCOS Prediction using Machine Learning

+- Developed a machine learning model to predict the likelihood of Polycystic Ovary Syndrome (PCOS) based on various health parameters.
+- Utilized techniques such as data preprocessing, feature engineering, and model training to achieve accurate predictions.
+- The project is available in my [MachineLearning_compvision](https://github.com/Abhixhek08/MachineLearning_compvision)).

+Feel free to check it out!

 ## Contact Me

-Feel free to reach out to me via email at abhishekshelar3324@gmail.com Let's connect and collaborate!
+Feel free to reach out to me via email at abhishekshelar3324@gmail.com.
+Let's connect and collaborate!

 Thanks for stopping by! 🚀